meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-02-create-project.md

 ![Eclipse New Project Wizard]({{ site.url }}/images/eclipse/eclipse-run-as-run-with-jetty-04.jpeg)

 - Use curl to get the content of the resource `curl  localhost:8080/webapi/myresource`
-  This should show the content of the html page
+  This should show the content of the resource (just the text `Got it!`)
 ![Eclipse New Project Wizard]({{ site.url }}/images/eclipse/eclipse-run-as-run-with-jetty-04b.jpeg)
 - Use curl to get the content of the resource in _verbose_ mode `curl  -v  localhost:8080/webapi/myresource`.
 This will show the request and response headers as well.
 ![Eclipse New Project Wizard]({{ site.url }}/images/eclipse/eclipse-run-as-run-with-jetty-04c.jpeg)